 No problem, I will just go to the store and buy a different brand that doesn’t contain all the other unnecessary ingredients…wrong again.
 I am sure that there are brands out there that are fabulous, but they don’t sell them at my local grocer, and I was not in the mood to go on a wild goose chase looking for it…Onto plan B. I looked at the list of ingredients, picked out the ones that I liked, and decided to attempt to make my own.

 In conclusion, plan B was a huge success.
-I ended up with delicious salsa verde made with fresh and healthy ingredients.
+It ended up delicious and I love that it is made with fresh and healthy ingredients.
 I love success stories like that, because trust me, as a food blogger, there are a lot of bloopers that don’t make the highlight reels :-).